 Meanwhile, Livestrong.com continues to share fitness information that is topical and user-friendly, even playful or chatty.
 Recently, when the new Star Wars movie came out, Livestrong.com shared a “Star Wars” partner workout video from PopSugar.
 It came complete with plastic light sabers and Rey’s trademark hairdo.
 Through this licensing agreement Livestrong.com has generated $3 million to support Livestrong.org and the cancer programs they provide.

 And back at Livestrong.org, the emphasis on fitness extends to a program called LIVESTRONG at the YMCA.
 This program allows people who have completed their cancer treatment to pursue a guided 12-week program to help them regain mobility and strength lost during the treatment process.
 LIVESTRONG at the YMCA is available in over 600 communities across the United States.
 LIVESTRONG notes, “Survivors participate in free or low cost customized exercise regimens catered to their individual needs from certified fitness instructors.
 The instructors are trained in cancer survivorship, post-rehabilitation exercise and supportive cancer care.
 Survivors and often their families receive a membership at the YMCA for the duration of the program.”

 LIVESTRONG’s origins were rooted in good intentions – to help people survive and thrive after a cancer diagnosis.
 By staying true to them, it has grown into a force for good.

 Pranada McBurnie is a communications professional living in Toronto, Canada.
 She is the Managing Editor of Parvati Magazine, and the Communications Manager for Parvati.org.
-In addition, she is the editor for Parvati’s forthcoming books Confessions from Your Awakened Self, YEM: Yoga as Energy Medicine and Aonani and the Emissary of the Blue Star.
+In addition, she is the editor for Parvati’s forthcoming books The Three Supreme Secrets for Lasting Happiness, YEM: Yoga as Energy Medicine and Aonani and the Emissary of the Blue Star.